Skip navigation

 To further keep your calcium level from getting high again:

 • Don't use antacids that have a lot of calcium in them.
-Look for antacids that have magnesium.
+If needed, look for antacids that have magnesium.
 Ask your provider which ones are OK.

 • Ask your provider what medicines and herbs are safe for you to take.

 • If your provider prescribes medicines to help keep your calcium level from getting too high again, take them the way you're told to.
-Call your provider if you have any side effects.
+Contact your provider if you have any side effects.

 • Stay active when you get home.
 Your provider will tell you how much activity and exercise are OK.